 - Author Bios

-Any bloggers who’s been in the game for a while knows that the headline is the most important part of your article.
+Any writer or blogger who’s been in the game for a while knows the headline is the most important part of writing your blog post.

-Its purpose, after all, is to entice the reader to read the rest of the article.
-If it fails to get attention, potential readers will ignore it when it shows up in their social media feed.
+Its purpose, after all, is to entice the reader to read the rest of your content.
+If your headline fails to get attention, potential readers will ignore it when it shows up in their tweets and social media feeds.

 And just one or two power words in your headline is usually enough to make it stand out.